OHSU’s K-12 COVID-19 screening program is back for the 2022-23 school year.

-Thank you for your interest in the K-12 COVID-19 testing program!
-Your child can get free weekly COVID-19 PCR tests through their school through the 2021-22 school year.
+Thank you for your interest in the K-12 COVID-19 testing program.
+Your child can get free weekly COVID-19 PCR tests through their school through the 2022-23 school year.
 OHSU is able to test all students who wish to be a part of the program.
-Just download the documents below to find all the information you need, and contact your school to sign up.
-We have the documents in 12 languages.

 The best test is a negative test.
 To stop the spread of COVID-19, keep practicing COVID safety both in and out of school.
 This means:

 - Wash your hands and/or use sanitizer.

 - Stay apart from those outside your household as much as possible.